pop-team/pop-java/docs/introduction.rst

 Programming large heterogeneous distributed environments such as GRID or P2P infrastructures is a challenging task.
-This statement remains true even if we consider researches that have focused on enabling these types of infrastructures for scientific computing such as resource management and discovery :cite:`Foster97`, :cite:`Grimshaw99`, :cite:`Czajkowski98`, service architecture :cite:`Foster02`, security :cite:`Welch03` and data management
+This statement remains true even if we consider research that has focused on enabling these types of infrastructures for scientific computing such as resource management and discovery :cite:`Foster97`, :cite:`Grimshaw99`, :cite:`Czajkowski98`, service architecture :cite:`Foster02`, security :cite:`Welch03` and data management